carbon-language/carbon-lang/docs/design/generics/details.md

 that are already in use.
 These should be addressed either by describing how they can be accomplished with existing generics features, or by adding features.

-In addition, evolution from (C++ or Carbon) templates to generics needs to be supported and made safe.
+In addition, evolution from (C++ or Carbon) templates to checked generics needs to be supported and made safe.

 ### Testing